SophieDufrane/PP1_My_Website/README.md

 ![Checkup HTML](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_home_html_check.png)

 - CSS
-  - No errors were found when passing through the official
+  - No errors were found when passing through the official CSS W3C Jigsaw.

 ![Checkup CSS](https://github.com/SophieDufrane/project1-v2/blob/main/assets/media/my_website_css_check.png)

 - Lighthouse
-    - Performance is the main issue that has to be fixed on Portfolio and Contact pages.
+    - Performance was the main issue that had to be fixed on both "Portfolio" and "Contact" pages.
 It was at 69% first, then resizing the images improved the performance that is now 90%
-    - Accessibility is 95%.
-It was at 92% on the Home page (not enough contrast on the skills-set sectio) so I've changed the boxes colors to improve the score.
+    - Accessibility was at 92% on the "Home page".
+To fix the issue, I've changed the boxes colors and this has improved the score that is now 95%.
     - Best practices is 100%
     - SEO is 100%